 Most enterprises are micro and small (up to 49 employees) and in specialised sub-sectors such as acoustic engineering, process control equipment, special purpose machinery and much else.

 Colchester is fast becoming the place to visit in the East of England.
 Over the past five years new hotels have added more than 180 rooms to the town’s hotel base which equates to more than 65,700 additional room nights a year.

 These new developments have also brought an additional 100 full time equivalent jobs to the town and with further projects in the pipeline, the future for Colchester’s tourism looks bright.

 There are few destinations, especially in the East of England Region, which have had such tourism growth over recent years.
 The investments taking place and the annual tourism statistics demonstrate the ambition and the intention to sustain and grow visitor activity.

-Source: Economic Impact of Tourism, Colchester Borough, 2014.
+Source: Economic Impact of Tourism, Colchester Borough, 2016 (The Cambridge Model).

 Colchester’s New Northern Gateway: A regional Sport and Leisure Destination

 Multi-million pound investments have already been spent in North Colchester on the new Junction 28 off the A12.